From a life of chance, to a life of choice.

 From photography to writing to creating music, from freelancing to business to experimenting with startup ideas, I explored several paths.
 Some worked, most didn’t.
 But most importantly, for the first time, earning money wasn’t my primary goal.
 I was doing something just because I was passionate about it.

-Sure, there was uncertainty, self-doubt, and fear, but there was also freedom, clarity, and an unmistakable feeling of being fully alive.
+Sure, there was uncertainty, self-doubt, and fear, but there was also freedom, clarity, and a feeling of being fully alive that cannot be described.

-At the age of 25—for someone coming from a middle-class background in India with a shit ton of responsibilities—making a bold decision like that wasn’t easy.
-But it transformed me as a person, and paved the path towards one of the most rewarding periods in my life.
+At the age of 25—for someone coming from a conservative middle-class background in India with a shit ton of responsibilities—making a bold decision like that wasn’t easy.
+It transformed me as a person and paved the path towards one of the most rewarding periods in my life.

 "Your time is limited, don't waste it living someone else's life... have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become."